Equivalence of inequality indices in the three-dimensional model of informetric impact: Measuring Inequality

 Furthermore, if $G=\frac{1}{2}$, then it holds:

 \begin{remark} In the limit as $N\to\infty$, we have:

 \end{remark}

-\paragraph{Indices as functions of one another.} To sum up, we have shown that in our model, the formulae for the Bonferroni, De Vergottini, Hoover, and $\Pequ_q$ indices depend only on $N$ and $G$:
+\paragraph{Indices as functions of one another.} To sum up, we have shown that in our model, the formulae for the Bonferroni, De Vergottini, Hoover, and $P_q$ indices can be expressed as the following functions of $N$ and $G$:

 respectively (for readability, we only included the case of $G\neq 1/2$).
 Figure~\ref{fig:GvsOthers} depicts them for different $N$s.